Licensed Practical Nursing

-In 2019-2020, 1,009 schools offered a licensed practical/vocational nurse training program of some type.
+In the 2019-2020 academic year, 1,009 schools offered some type of licensed practical/vocational nurse training program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||943||7|

 |Certificate (2-4 Years)||50||0|